cagneymoreau/DL4j_RoadMap/README.md

 #Machine Learning RoadMap for DL4J

 This is a collection of progressively harder projects that I learned on and you can review or fix.
 Some are missing flawed etc
 When I set out to learn I didnt plan on writing this so its a very ugly collections.
-The only advantage It has over other learning sources is the chronological progression and my snappy comments!
+Its sequential in nature so it should be a good roadmap for someone else.

 If you want to add something to this please don't hesitate to let me know.
+Im trying to touch on each broad category of machine learning.

-Some of the more interesting things don't work so If you see an error let me know.
+Some of the more interesting things don't work or are a work in progress.

-Also let me know if you want to team up on a harder project
+Also let me know if you want to team up on a harder project or find bugs here.

 ### BigPicture.txt